l7mp/stunner/examples/simple-tunnel/README.md

 kubectl apply -f examples/simple-tunnel/iperf-server.yaml
 ```

-This start an Deployment that runs the iperf server and wraps it in a Kubernetes service called
+This will start an Deployment that runs the iperf server and wraps it in a Kubernetes service
-`iperf-server` of type ClusterIP.
-Check this service and make sure that it is not exposed to the
+called `iperf-server` of type ClusterIP.
+Check this service and make sure that it is not exposed to
-outside world (i.e., `EXTERNAL-IP` is set to `<none>` by Kubernetes); this makes sure that the only
+the outside world (i.e., `EXTERNAL-IP` is set to `<none>` by Kubernetes); this makes sure that the
-way to reach this service from the local iperf speed-test client is through STUNner.
+only way to reach this service from the local iperf speed-test client is through STUNner.

 ```console
 kubectl get service iperf-server  -o wide